1st Sunday of Lent Year C

 Let’s use this Lenten season to strengthen our trust in God.
 By relying on Him, we can face any challenge and grow in our faith.
 Trust in God is the foundation of our spiritual journey.

 Reflecting on the themes of the 1st Sunday of Lent Year C helps us deepen our faith.
-By focusing on “Salvation for All,” “Temptation and Resistance,” and “Trust in God,” we prepare our hearts for Easter.
+By focusing on the concepts of temptation, salvation, and trust, we prepare our hearts for Easter.
 Let these reflections guide us through Lent as we grow closer to God.

 Prayer